Veterinary pathology recruitment

 Veterinary pathologists are employed in a range of sectors and increasing demand and difficulties in recruitment have been an issue for several years.
 The College considered that there was a need to better understand the issues and barriers to recruitment in the UK in order to address these issues.

-The results of our survey highlight the challenges facing veterinary pathology, including the limited pool of candidates to recruit from, discrepancies in pay between organisations and difficulties in finding suitably experienced veterinary pathologists, particularly when recruiting to specialist areas.
+The results of our survey highlight the difficulties in finding suitably experienced veterinary pathologists, particularly when recruiting to specialist areas.

 The following findings emerged from the data: